TIAIMM/DC_Font_Generator_Community_Fork/README.md

 # Known Issues:
 - Character's horizontal spacing look bad when genreate font with glow or outline effect(Original DCFG issue), need to adjust manually.
+- Font size value in font choosing window is unused,only font pixel size is applyed(intentional, can't find a way to hide size option in FontDialog).